 Password Method The TOE itself identifies and authenticates the username and password supplied.
 Always used for identifying and authenticating the built-in "administrator" account.

-LDAP/Active Directory Method The TOE is configured to request authentication services from a LDAP or Active Directory server for all user accounts, except the built-in "administrator" account.
+LDAP/Active Directory Method The TOE is configured to request authentication services from a the built-in "administrator" account.